DavidEncrypted/portfolio-david/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-In 2017 I graduated from as a Bachelor of Computer Science from the University of Leiden.
-Since then, I have worked at the EO for a year as a Data Engineer, decided I wanted to do a Master about Robotics.
-I finished the premaster and am now a student at the Robotics master at the Technical University of Delft.
+In 2017 I graduated as a [Bachelor of Computer Science](/projects/1_bachelor_thesis/) from the University of Leiden.
+Since then, I have worked at the EO for a year as a Data Engineer but decided I wanted to do a Master about robotics.
+I finished the premaster and am now a student of the Robotics master at the Technical University of Delft.

-In the mean time I did a game jam with some friends, built a boat, am now living together with my girlfriend and we just bought our first car.
+In the mean time I did a [game jam with some friends](/projects/7_gamejam/) and [built a boat](/projects/5_vlot/).
+On the personal front, I moved in with my girlfriend and we just bought our first car!

-I also started my own ZZP company called *Nimble Engineering* which just got their first client!
+In Januari I started my own ZZP company, *Nimble Engineering*, specializing in Back-End Cloud Engineering, and just landed the first client!

-I am now looking for an internship, related to my study, starting next September.
-My main interest is autonomous drones, as visible below, I have chosen courses and projects to reflect this.
+I am currently looking for an internship, related to my study, starting next September.
+My primary interest lies in autonomous drones, which is reflected in the projects below.